 Any prospective doctoral student wishing to study at a UK research organisation, including prospective international students, can apply for a UKRI studentship.

-All UKRI-funded doctoral students will be eligible for the full award – both the stipend to support living costs, and fees at the UK research organisation rate.
+All UKRI-funded doctoral students will be eligible for the full award, both the stipend to support living costs, and home-level fees at the UK research organisation rate.

 How to find opportunities

 Many UK research organisations offer some form of studentship funding from UKRI.
-These opportunities will depend on the subject you want to study.
+These opportunities will depend on the subject you want to study and will normally be advertised by the research organisations.

 You could also consider using a specialist website like FindaPhD to look for opportunities.